 Within the source zone, the transport models consider radionuclide releases from both solid and liquid sources.
-Sources within the buffer zone are simulated as water-only releases (i.e., the radionuclide inventory is not included; these sites are included in the source zones of other models).
+Sources within the buffer zone are simulated as water-only releases, i.e. (the radionuclide inventory is not included; these sites are included in the source zones of other models).
 Some sites within a model's source zone lack a radionuclide inventory and are also simulated as water-only releases (e.g., septic systems).
-This model contains no sites with solid releases.
 An index of waste sites contributing releases to the model are shown in Table 4-1.
-The waste sites contributing liquid releases within this model are shown in Figure 4-7.
+The waste sites contributing liquid releases within this model are shown in Figure 4-7, and the solid waste sites contributing releases of radionuclides are shown in Figure 4-8.
 Section 4.5.1 contains a discussion of the radionuclide inventory released from waste sites in the model; liquid waste sites are addressed in Section 4.5.1.1 and solid waste sites are addressed in Section 4.5.1.2.
 Section 4.5.2 addresses liquid (volume) releases from waste sites, including water-only release sites.